 Basics of Scarcity

 Hypothetically speaking, if every resource on earth was abundant, there would be no need for economists.
-Decisions on resource allocation would not be necessary, and it means tradeoffs would be redundant.
+Decisions on resource allocation would not be necessary and tradeoffs would be redundant.
 Unfortunately, the real world does not work in such a way.
 Each commodity comes with a price; essentially, each resource on earth shows a degree of scarcity.

 Scarcity in Business

 Ideally, scarcity causes the value of commodities to appreciate.
 Why?
-Well, commodities that are in short supply tend to be strangely attractive.
-It is a common scenario in real life because people sometimes want that which they cannot get.
-For such a reason, marketers take advantage of the fact that people tend to perceive those things that are in short supply as valuable to boost sales.
+Well, commodities that are in short supply tend to be attractive.
+This is a common scenario in real life because people sometimes want that which they cannot get.
+Because of this, marketers take advantage of the fact that people tend to perceive those things that are in short supply as valuable, to boost sales.
 Here are a number of tactics that make scarcity really work for marketers: